 8/05/2014: An anonymous complaint was filed by the agency about this location serving alcohol to an intoxicated party.
 The agency conducted a Source Investigation that did not result in any further disposition against Sherlock's.

 7/23/2014: Police reported over-service and the bar's failure to report a breach of the peace to the TABC.
-TABC investigators conducted a Breach Investigation but were unable to locate sufficient evidence of either event to take further action.
+The agency's investigators conducted a Breach Investigation but were unable to locate sufficient evidence of either event to take further action.
 The complaint was closed after roughly two months.

 4/04/2014: A citizen's complaint this time did not focus on just over-service.
 Rather, the claim is threefold: Sale or distribution of alcohol to a minor, possession or permitting possession of drugs on premises, and over-serving an intoxicated individual.

-That's a pretty hefty combination of allegations, though we are forced by the vague report to guess how everything took place that evening.
-It looks like the TABC wasn't able to find enough evidence of any of these charges, though; the complaint was closed about a month after it was opened with no disposition.
+That's a pretty hefty combination of allegations, although the vagueness of the report leaves us with only guesses about how everything actually took place that evening.
+In any event, it looks as though the TABC wasn't able to find enough evidence of any of these charges to issue sanctions on the bar, as the complaint was closed about a month after it was opened with no disposition.

 7/23/2012: Almost a year passed between this registered TABC complaint and the previous one for this location.
 Maybe it got its act together for a while after a hectic 2011 (or maybe it just learned to fly under the radar better) but when law enforcement agents were called to this location again it was for the same song and dance: The TABC was notified of alleged service to an intoxicated person.